Hugh Padgham: The "gated drum" sound

-Padgham is credited with creating the "gated reverb" drum sound used so prominently on Phil Collins' single "In the Air Tonight", and which became the template for much of the recorded pop drum sound of the 1980s.
+Padgham is credited with co-creating the "gated reverb" drum sound used so prominently on Phil Collins' single "In the Air Tonight", which became the template for much of the recorded pop drum sound of the 1980s.
 The effect is believed to have first been used on the 1980 third self-titled solo album by Peter Gabriel, which Padgham engineered and on which Collins played.
-At this time, Padgham was working regularly as the recording engineer for noted UK producer Steve Lillywhite, and they collaborated on many well-known albums and singles in the early 1980s.
+At this time, Padgham was working regularly as the recording engineer for producer Steve Lillywhite, and they collaborated on many well-known albums and singles in the early 1980s.

 Padgham's gated drum effect is created by adding a large amount of heavily compressed room ambience to the original drum sound, and then feeding that reverb signal through an electronic device known as a noise gate.
 This unit can be programmed to cut off any signal fed through it, either after a specified time interval (in this case, some tens of milliseconds), or when the incoming signal falls below a preset gain threshold.
 The result is the arresting 'gated reverb' effect, in which the reverberation cuts off abruptly, rather than fading away.

 In a 2006 interview, Padgham revealed how the effect was first engineered:

 The whole thing came through the famous "listen mic" on the SSL console.
 The SSL had put this massive compressor on it because the whole idea was to hang one mic in the middle of the studio and hear somebody talking on the other side.
 And it just so happened that we turned it on one day when Phil [Collins] was playing his drums.
 And then I had the idea of feeding that back into the console and putting the noise gate on, so when he stopped playing it sucked the big sound of the room into nothing.

+Personal life

+Padgham married his long-term partner Cath Kidston in 2012.
+He has a daughter from a previous marriage.